 You can also rent a scooter from Rs 600 (US$ 16.20) per day or a car from Rs 1,000 (US$ 26.95) per day and gas costs Rs 44 (US$ 1.20) per liter.

 To make it easier for you, I recommend searching for the location of Henrietta Bus Station on Google Maps (click here for the exact location).
-As you get closer, you will notice a few signs pointing the way to Tamarind Falls.
+As you get closer, you will notice a few signs showing the way to Tamarind Falls.

 You will then reach a small bus terminal which is found on your right.
 Keep driving straight ahead for about two minutes until you see a Hindu temple on your left and a cemetery further ahead (also on your left).
 The road becomes quite bumpy here but still manageable with a small car.

 There’s no parking lot at Tamarind Falls but you can leave your car on the side of the road next to the cemetery.